Pivot Paralysis at the Seed Stage

 Use the 48-Hour Hypothesis Protocol:

-Step 1: Single Variable
+Step 1: Isolate a Single Variable

 Example: “Real estate agents will pay for this.”

-Step 2: Time-Box (Not Budget-Box)
+Step 2: Time-Box the Effort (Not Budget-Box)

-Step 3: The Smoke Test
+Step 3: Run a Smoke Test

 Do the unscalable thing.

-In the Seed stage, Speed is the only Intelligence.
+In the Seed stage, speed is the only intelligence.

 References & Further Readings